 Ripon College, founded in 1851, was converted from a college preparatory school to a four-year college in 1863.
 Its first class — four women: Luthera H. Adams, Harriet H. Brown, Susan A.W.
-Saulsbury and Mary F. Spencer — was graduated in 1867.
+Salisbury and Mary F. Spencer — was graduated in 1867.

 Today, Ripon’s campus encompasses 250 tree-covered acres and includes 25 buildings.
 The original three limestone buildings which witnessed the commencement of 1867 remain in use: East, Smith and West Halls.
-These, along with seven other campus buildings, were added to the National Register of Historic Places in 1995.

 A traditional college of the liberal arts, Ripon looks ahead without forgetting its distinguished past.
 College Days, which first appeared as a monthly literary magazine in 1868, is the oldest continually published college newspaper in Wisconsin.

-In recognition of its academic excellence, the College was awarded a chapter of Phi Beta Kappa in 1953, placing it among a select group of the nation’s top colleges.
+In recognition of its academic excellence, the College was awarded a chapter of Phi Beta Kappa in 1952, placing it among a select group of the nation’s top colleges.
 Ripon has had three Rhodes Scholars: Latimer Johns, class of 1911; Thomas Reinecke, class of 1968; and Zachary S. Morris, class of 2002.

 Our traditions remain an important element of life on campus.
 Our Alma Mater, written by Sarah Clyde Mitchell Morse, class of 1900, during her undergraduate years, has been sung at College events throughout the last century and the tune chimes from the Harwood Memorial Union clock tower.

 Some traditions were enjoyed for years — remember the freshman beanies or the Homecoming grease pole? — but have given way to newer traditions, such as a commemorative coin presented to new students to welcome them into our academic community and symbolically initiate their march toward graduation.